isabella232/confidential-ml-utils/docs/rfc/01-logging.md

 Confidential machine learning in this context involves an element of trust, i.e. it is not designed or intended to stop malicious actors.

+We do **not** attempt to mitigate this risk by filtering out specific types of objects from "public" logs.
+Standard Python types like `str` and `pandas.DataFrame` can easily contain sensitive customer data.
+If we exclude those from logging, we will be excluding nearly all helpful logs.